davidliao404/velocloud-api/docs/Api/DisasterRecoveryApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**disasterRecoveryConfigureActiveForReplication**](DisasterRecoveryApi.md#disasterRecoveryConfigureActiveForReplication) | **POST** /disasterRecovery/configureActiveForReplication | Designate a standby VCO for disaster recovery replication
+[**disasterRecoveryConfigureActiveForReplication**](DisasterRecoveryApi.md#disasterRecoveryConfigureActiveForReplication) | **POST** /disasterRecovery/configureActiveForReplication | Designate a standby Orchestrator for disaster recovery replication
 [**disasterRecoveryDemoteActive**](DisasterRecoveryApi.md#disasterRecoveryDemoteActive) | **POST** /disasterRecovery/demoteActive | Demote current server from active to zombie
-[**disasterRecoveryGetReplicationBlob**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationBlob) | **POST** /disasterRecovery/getReplicationBlob | Get the blob needed to configure VCO replication on the standby
+[**disasterRecoveryGetReplicationBlob**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationBlob) | **POST** /disasterRecovery/getReplicationBlob | Get the blob needed to configure replication on the standby
-[**disasterRecoveryGetReplicationStatus**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationStatus) | **POST** /disasterRecovery/getReplicationStatus | Get VCO disaster recovery status
+[**disasterRecoveryGetReplicationStatus**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationStatus) | **POST** /disasterRecovery/getReplicationStatus | Get disaster recovery status
-[**disasterRecoveryPrepareForStandby**](DisasterRecoveryApi.md#disasterRecoveryPrepareForStandby) | **POST** /disasterRecovery/prepareForStandby | Prepare current VCO to be configured as a standby system
+[**disasterRecoveryPrepareForStandby**](DisasterRecoveryApi.md#disasterRecoveryPrepareForStandby) | **POST** /disasterRecovery/prepareForStandby | Prepare current Orchestrator to be configured as a standby system
 [**disasterRecoveryPromoteStandbyToActive**](DisasterRecoveryApi.md#disasterRecoveryPromoteStandbyToActive) | **POST** /disasterRecovery/promoteStandbyToActive | Promote the current server to take over as the single standalone VCO
-[**disasterRecoveryRemoveStandby**](DisasterRecoveryApi.md#disasterRecoveryRemoveStandby) | **POST** /disasterRecovery/removeStandby | Unconfigure VCO disaster recovery on the current server
+[**disasterRecoveryRemoveStandby**](DisasterRecoveryApi.md#disasterRecoveryRemoveStandby) | **POST** /disasterRecovery/removeStandby | Unconfigure disaster recovery on the current server
-[**disasterRecoveryTransitionToStandby**](DisasterRecoveryApi.md#disasterRecoveryTransitionToStandby) | **POST** /disasterRecovery/transitionToStandby | Configure current VCO to transition to standby in disaster recovery active/standby pair.
+[**disasterRecoveryTransitionToStandby**](DisasterRecoveryApi.md#disasterRecoveryTransitionToStandby) | **POST** /disasterRecovery/transitionToStandby | Configure current Orchestrator to transition to standby in disaster recovery active/standby pair.
+[**vcoInventoryAssociateEdge**](DisasterRecoveryApi.md#vcoInventoryAssociateEdge) | **POST** /vcoInventory/associateEdge | Return inventory items available at this VCO

 # **disasterRecoveryConfigureActiveForReplication**
 > \Swagger\Client\Model\DisasterRecoveryConfigureActiveForReplicationResult disasterRecoveryConfigureActiveForReplication($body)

-Designate a standby VCO for disaster recovery replication
+Designate a standby Orchestrator for disaster recovery replication

-Configure the current VCO to be active and the specified VCO to be standby for VCO disaster recovery replication.
-Required attributes are 1) standbyList, a single-entry array containing the standbyAddress and standbyUuid, 2) drVCOUser, a VCO super user available on both the active and standby VCOs, and 3) drVCOPassword, the password of drVCOUser on the standby VCO (unless the autoConfigStandby option is specified as false).
-The call sets up the active VCO to allow replication from the standby and then (unless autoConfigStandby is false) makes a transitionToStandby API call to the specified standby, expected to have been previously placed in STANDBY_CANDIDATE state via prepareForStandby.
+Configure the current Orchestrator to be active and the specified Orchestrator to be standby for Orchestrator disaster recovery replication.
+Required attributes are 1) standbyList, a single-entry array containing the standbyAddress and standbyUuid, 2) drVCOUser, a Orchestrator super user available on both the active and standby VCOs, and 3) drVCOPassword, the password of drVCOUser on the standby Orchestrator (unless the autoConfigStandby option is specified as false).
+The call sets up the active Orchestrator to allow replication from the standby and then (unless autoConfigStandby is false) makes a transitionToStandby API call to the specified standby, expected to have been previously placed in STANDBY_CANDIDATE state via prepareForStandby.
 After this call, the active and standby VCOs should be polled via getReplicationStatus until they  both reach STANDBY_RUNNING drState (or a configuration error is reported).
 (Note: the drVCOPassword is not persisted.)
 Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php